-The high magnesium content of dark green leafy vegetables is also thought to play a role in reducing blood pressure and decreasing the risk of heart disease, while folate may decrease homocysteine which is a risk factor for heart disease.
+The high magnesium content of dark green leafy vegetables is also thought to play a role in reducing blood pressure and decreasing the risk of heart disease, while folate may decrease homocysteine in the blood which is a risk factor for heart disease.
 Research does show that increased consumption of dark green leafy vegetables decreases the risk of cardiovascular mortality and coronary artery disease (14).

-Whole grains like whole wheat, brown rice and oats have more nutrients, including B vitamins and minerals such as iron, zinc and magnesium.
+Whole grains like whole wheat, brown rice and oats have more nutrients, including fiber, B vitamins and minerals such as iron, zinc and magnesium.
 They can be a better source of protein than white bread or white pasta.
 They offer several health benefits, including:

-The extra fiber in whole-grain products helps improve digestive health by keeping your body’s systems running smoothly (9).
+The extra fiber in whole-grain products helps improve digestive health by keeping your body’s digestive systems running smoothly (9).

 Rich In Phytonutrients For Disease Prevention

 Whole grains also contain special plant compounds known as phytonutrients that help fight disease.
 These substances are thought to protect against a variety of chronic conditions, from heart disease to some cancers (9).

 Whole grains do contain more calories per serving than refined grains because the bran and germ in whole grains contain a lot of healthy fats and proteins.
 That means you get fewer “empty” calories — the ones that add nothing nutritionally.